 Winter Wonderland Sensory Box

-We don’t typically get more than a dusting of snow but we have family in Wisconsin that has been sending us photos of all the snow they have and it’s made us very jealous!
-So to have our own experience with some snow to play I got out the Insta-Snow and made this winter wonderland sensory bin!This post contains affiliate links for your convenience
+Do you get snow where you live?
+We don’t usually get more than a dusting of snow but my daughter and daycare kids are obsessed with snow so I’m always trying to find fun alternatives for us to explore.
+Since we don’t have So to have our own experience with some snow to play I got out the Insta-Snow and made this winter wonderland sensory bin!

 - Snowflake confetti (got at Michaels craft store)

 - Clear Acrylic Ice Rocks

 - Translucent glass gems (similar to these but I got mine at the dollar tree!)

 - Blue decorative jar (also from Michaels craft store)

 - Tools for scooping

 I did also tint a small batch of insta-snow with some blue coloring and mix it in with the white to give it an extra “icy” look and gave them multiple plastic bins (all from the dollar tree) to transfer the items between.

+It also took much concentration to pour the snow into the jar.
 The Insta-snow container that I recently purchased looks relatively small (we used up our big bag last winter) but I still have yet to use 1/2 of the container and we’ve made two sensory boxes from it already.